nodejitsu/handbook/content/faq/index.md

 ```
 This will create a folder called `package`, this will be your `npm` compatible package to deploy to Nodejitsu.

-3. Modify your package before deploy
+3. Modify your package before deploy:

  Edit your new `package.json` in the `package` folder and do the following: